darenr/resource-namer/docs/source/index.rst

 ==============

 **resource namer**  is a Python library to generate names for resources.
+Names are compounds of adjective and noun.
+The library wil concatenate an adjedctive with animal (or plant) name to produce a name suitable for resouces that need to be remembered and recognized by humans (human-friendly GUIDs)

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is still in development.
+The API is stable, but the cli is a work in progress.

 Contents
 --------